qrvey/partner-portal/docs/embedding/widgets/analytics/buckets-modal.md

 * ### ON\_CLOSE\_BUCKET\_MODAL

-This event is emitted when the user close the Bukets modal.
+This event is emitted when the user closes Buckets Modal.

 | **Property** | **Value** | **Required** |
 | --- | --- | --- |